AlphaDio/universus-prototype-sets/cards/ramon.md

 - Block: Mid +2
 - Symbols: Earth
 - Tags: Terrain / Lucha
-- Text: Enhance Destroy: Recycle 1 rival foundation if your Throw attack is in your card pool.
+- Text: Enhance Destroy: Your rival buries 1 of their foundation if your Throw attack is in your card pool.
 - Role: Foundation control through recycle.

 ### Fan Favorite